vijeysrc/calendar-service/README.md

 3. Has methods to move the window by month or by year.

-4. For an AngularJs environment, creates a factory service called CalendarService under the module vj.calendar.service
+4. For an AngularJs environment, it creates a factory service called CalendarService under the module vj.calendar.service
     - To get hold of the service, add the module vj.calendar.service to your app module.
     - ```vm.service = CalendarService.getInstance();```